ngergs/websrv/README.md

 Usage: ./websrv {options} [target-path]
 Options:
   -access-log
-        Prints an acess log for the file server endpoint.
+        Prints an access log for the file server endpoint.
   -config-file string
         Optional file that contains more involved config settings, see server/config.go for the structure.
   -debug